Are Chiropractors Doctors? (UK, 2026)

 What Qualifications Do Chiropractors Have in the UK?

-In the UK, chiropractors must complete specific, regulated degrees before we are legally allowed to practise.
+In the UK, chiropractors must complete a 4-5 year Masters degree before we can register with our governing body, the General Chiropractic Council (GCC).
 Chiropractic is a statutorily regulated healthcare profession and a legally protected title.

 How Are Chiropractors Regulated in the UK?

 After graduating, chiropractors must register with the General Chiropractic Council (GCC) to practise legally and use the protected title “chiropractor.”
-Registration requires meeting professional standards, maintaining appropriate insurance, and completing ongoing continuing professional development such a courses and group collaboration throughout their career.
+Registration requires meeting professional standards, maintaining insurance, and completing 30 hours a year of ongoing continuing professional development such a courses and group collaboration throughout their career.

 How Can I Check If a Chiropractor Is Registered in the UK?